Congratulations to our most recent grant awardees!

 DECEMBER 06, 2018

-Angelica Riojas, PhD student in the Molecular Medicine and Translational Science Program at Wake Forest University, who is conducting her PhD research in the laboratory of Dr. Laura Cox at the Center for Precision Medicine, is one of only 40 doctoral students selected across the United States to participate in the prestigious 2019 Yale Ciencia Academy (YCA).
-This year-long program will provide her with additional mentoring, peer support and networking opportunities.
-The program will also help its recipients in developing skills important to further career advancement and for contributing to their communities through science outreach.
-Congratulations, Angelica!
+Angelica Riojas, PhD student in the Molecular Medicine and Translational Science Program at Wake Forest University, will participate in the 2019 Yale Ciencia Academy.
+The program helps in developing skills important to further career advancement, and communities through science outreach.
+Read more.

 SEPTEMBER 30, 2018

-Center members Dr. Laura Cox, Ph.D.
-(Assistant Director), Dr. Michael Olivier, Ph.D.
-(Center Director), and Center members Dr. Biswa Misra, Ph.D., Dr. Sobha Puppala, Ph.D., and Dr. Ellen Quillen, Ph.D. received an NIH U19 grant “Womb to Tomb: Developmental Programming and Aging Interactions in Primates”.
-This is a collaborative project to study normal aging in primates and the impact of developmental programming on aging and includes scientists from University of Wyoming (Dr. Nathanielsz, Dr. Li, Dr. Jerow), University of Texas Health Science Center San Antonio (Dr. Clarke, Dr. DeFronzo, Dr. Fox), and Texas Biomedical Research Institute (Dr. Lanford).
+Drs.
+Laura Cox, Michael Olivier, Biswa Misra, Sobha Puppala, And Ellen Quillen receive NIH U19 titled “Womb to Tomb: Developmental Programming and Aging Interactions in Primates”.
+It studies normal aging in primates and the impact of developmental programming on aging; includes scientists from University of Wyoming (Dr. Nathanielsz, Dr. Li, Dr. Jerow), UT Health San Antonio (Dr. Clarke, Dr. DeFronzo, Dr. Fox), and Texas Biomedical Research Institute (Dr. Lanford).

 SEPTEMBER 28, 2018